pepstock-org/Charba/README.md

  * add `Fill.SHAPE` item to the filling options.
  * add `FillBaseline` class to enable the baseline on axis for filling.
  * add `FillColors` class to enable different colors above and below the baseline.
+ * add `interpolate` methods to `Helpers` class to enable the values interpolation for numbers, colors and booleans.

 ### Fixed Bugs